 There are another 4 staterooms (6134, 6634, 7120, 7620) which are category 7 and are described as Navigator’s verandah staterooms, but they do not have the enclosed verandah.
 They have verandahs with obstructed views as they are located on Deck 6 aft and wrap around the hull.
 They can be a good choice though if you are aware of this, and want to save some money instead of going to a Category 6 or 5 Verandah stateroom.

 The Navigator’s Verandah staterooms are 268 square feet including the verandah.
-The Sleep up to 3 guests and have a Queen or 2 Twin beds with a single sofa bed.
+They sleep up to 4 guests and have a Queen Bed with a single sofa bed.
 They also have the split bathroom.

 There are 114 Category 5 Staterooms on the Wonder and Magic and they are all of Deck 7.
 Category 6 are on decks 5 and 6 and have slightly larger verandahs.

 I have stayed in this type of stateroom and it is probably my favorite.
 I really wouldn’t have any particular preference for any particular Deck.

 I would usually choose a Category 5E.
 These Disney cruise balcony staterooms have a white wall verandah.
 They are usually the lowest priced of the Disney Verandah staterooms for this reason alone.
 All the other balconies have plexi glass and are see through.
 You can therefore see the ocean when you are sitting down.
 If you have the white wall verandah your view of the ocean is restricted when you are sitting down.

 As you will see from this picture of the Disney Wonder white wall verandah stateroom balcony you can’t see much of the view unless you are standing up.
 On my last cruise though this saved me around $450 for 5 nights over having a standard verandah.
 For me the minor inconvenience was worth the saving.